How To Roast Cauliflower

 - Remove the florets: From there, you’ll have four large wedges of cauliflower to cut florets from.
 Lay each wedge on one of its flat sides and cut between the stem and the florets to release them.
 Cauliflower tends to be pretty tightly packed, so you’ll need to pull apart some of the florets by hand.
 Halve any cauliflower florets that are larger than two inches for more even roasting and easier eating.

-1 large head cauliflower (about 2 pounds), leaves removed
+medium head cauliflower (about 2 pounds), leaves removed

 oil, such as olive, canola, or vegetable

 - 1 teaspoon

 Heat the oven: Arrange a rack in the middle of the oven and heat to 400°F.

-- Chop the cauliflower into bite-sized pieces: Cut the head of cauliflower in half and then into quarters through the core, so you have 4 large wedges of cauliflower.
+Chop the cauliflower into bite-sized pieces: Cut the head of cauliflower in half and then into quarters through the core, so you have 4 large wedges of cauliflower.
 Lay each wedge on one of its flat sides and cut between the core and the florets to release the florets.
 The cauliflower is pretty tightly packed, so you'll need to pull apart some of the florets by hand.
 Repeat with the remaining 3 wedges.
 Halve any cauliflower florets that are larger than 2 inches.

-- Toss with oil and salt: Place the florets in a large bowl, drizzle with the oil and sprinkle with the salt, and toss to combine.
+Toss with oil and salt: Place the florets in a large bowl, drizzle with the oil and sprinkle with the salt, and toss to combine.

-- Transfer to a baking sheet: Transfer the seasoned cauliflower florets onto a rimmed baking sheet and spread into a even layer.
+Transfer to a baking sheet: Transfer the seasoned cauliflower florets onto a rimmed baking sheet and spread into a even layer.